HOME / HISTORY

 In 1976, Pat Bodine, Antonia Bogart, and Suzanne Neilson became the first female members of the Princeton First Aid & Rescue Squad.
 In 1977, the Life Mobile Program was activated, establishing the Squad as an Advanced Life Support (ALS) provider.
 J. Edwin Obert, Jr., the Squad’s first volunteer paramedic, was on the first advanced life support (ALS) call in November 1977.

-In March of 1980, the Squad purchased another ambulance (G. M. Wolf Modular) for $47,000, bringing the total number to three.
-Limited availability of volunteer members to respond to daytime calls prompted the creation of a compensated career EMT day crew on May 4, 1980.
+In March of 1980, the Squad purchased another ambulance (G. M. Wolf Modular) for $47,000, increasing the total number of ambulances to three.
+The limited availability of volunteer members to respond to daytime calls led to the creation of a compensated career EMT day crew on May 4, 1980.
 Diran Dermen and Tom Krisanda became the first full-time employees of the Squad.
-The municipally-funded day crew program guaranteed ambulance coverage for the Princeton community, an issue that had concerned the Squad since its inception.
-The program was made possible through the efforts of Squad members (led by Mark Freda and J. Edwin Obert, Jr.), the Joint First Aid Committee (Squad members, Borough and Township elected officials and local citizens), the Princeton Medical Center and other concerned citizens.
-Increasing numbers of calls and miles driven by the Life Mobile necessitated its replacement in 1984 with a third modular-type G. M. ambulance purchased from East Coast Emergency Vehicle Builders, Inc. at a cost of $52,000.
+This municipally-funded day crew program ensured consistent ambulance coverage for the Princeton community, addressing a longstanding concern of the Squad.
+The program's implementation was spearheaded by Squad members (led by Mark Freda and J. Edwin Obert, Jr.), the Joint First Aid Committee (comprising Squad members, Borough and Township elected officials, and local citizens), Princeton Medical Center, and other engaged community members.

-Adoption of the county-wide paid paramedic program in 1985 resulted in a decline in the number of ALS calls received by the Squad, and an eventual return over the next two years to only Basic Life Support (BLS) care.
-During that same period, the Squad met the State’s enhanced training standards by certifying its riding members as Emergency Medical Technicians (EMTs).
+The adoption of the county-wide paid paramedic program in 1985 marked a significant shift, reducing the number of Advanced Life Support (ALS) calls received by the Squad and leading to a focus solely on Basic Life Support (BLS) care over the next two years.
+During this period, the Squad also met the State’s enhanced training standards by certifying its riding members as Emergency Medical Technicians (EMTs).

-The fleet replacements occurred in 1988, with the acquisition of a $61,000 modular ambulance from P. L. Custom Body, and a $9,000 Zodiac inflatable pontoon boat with a 30HP motor.
+Fleet enhancements continued in 1988 with the acquisition of a $61,000 modular ambulance from P. L. Custom Body, and a new $9,000 Zodiac inflatable pontoon boat equipped with a 30HP motor, further bolstering our operational capabilities.

 In 1991 the Squad replaced the Swab rescue truck with a Mack MR vehicle custom built by PL Custom Body.
 The new rescue truck was designed to be a self-sufficient unit carrying a command and dispatch center, equipment for vehicle extrication, confined space rescue, ice and water rescue, fire ground support, air bottle filling and a 6,000-watt light tower.